What is a CEO (Chief Executive Officer)?

 In addition to the overall success of an organization or company, the CEO is responsible for leading the development and execution of long-term strategies, with the goal of increasing shareholder value.

 The roles and responsibilities of a CEO vary from one company to another, often depending on the organizational structure and/or size of the company.
 In smaller companies, the CEO takes on a more “hands-on role”, such as making lower-level business decisions (e.g., hiring of staff).
-In larger companies, she usually only deals with high-level corporate strategy and major company decisions.
-Other tasks are delegated to other managers or departments.
+In larger companies, he or she usually only deals with high-level corporate strategy and major company decisions.
+Other tasks are delegated to managers or departments.

 There is no standardized list of the roles and responsibilities of a chief executive officer.
 The typical duties, responsibilities, and job description of a CEO include: